Third Point leans on Dutch turnaround expert for Nestle push

-AMSTERDAM/LONDON, June 26 (Reuters) - When billionaire activist investor Daniel Loeb wanted to give his arguments against Nestle's performance greater credibility and heft, he turned to one of Europe's most experienced turnaround experts, Dutchman Jan Bennink.
+AMSTERDAM/LONDON (Reuters) - When billionaire activist investor Daniel Loeb wanted to give his arguments against Nestle's (NESN.S) performance greater credibility and heft, he turned to one of Europe's most experienced turnaround experts, Dutchman Jan Bennink.

-Loeb's fund, Third Point LLC, disclosed a $3.5 billion stake in the Swiss food group in a letter to its investors late on Sunday in which he said Nestle should boost margins, buy back shares and get rid of non-core businesses including a 23 percent stake in L'Oreal.

 The letter said that Bennink, a consumer goods industry veteran, was advising it on the Nestle investment and had also personally invested alongside the fund.